oluwadami123/Coffee-Sales-Analysis-with-Excel/README.md

 ## Project Overview

-This Project aims to provide insights on the purchasing power of customers on the types of coffee based on the types, roast type, and the sizes.
+This Project aims to provide insights on the purchasing power of customers on the sales of coffee based on the types, roast type, and their sizes.
 I visualized all my insights using charts and graphs and i created an outstanding interactive dsashboard to facilitate data-driven recommendations and decision making.

 ## Data Sources